-If a patient experiences Grade 4 hematologic toxicity, then dosing must be suspended (until the toxicity resolves to either baseline or at least Grade 2) and the dose of blinded study drug must be reduced by one dose level as outlined in Table JPBM.9.2.
+If a patient experiences Grade 4 hematologic toxicity, then dosing must be suspended (until the toxicity resolves to at least Grade 2) and the dose of blinded study drug must be reduced by one dose level as outlined in Table JPBM.9.3.

-If a patient experiences Grade 3 hematologic toxicity, then dosing must be suspended (until the toxicity resolves to either baseline or at least Grade 2) and the dose of blinded study drug may be reduced by one dose level as outlined in Table JPBM.9.2 at the discretion of the investigator.
+If a patient experiences Grade 3 hematologic toxicity, then dosing must be suspended (until the toxicity resolves to at least Grade 2) and the dose of blinded study drug may be reduced by one dose level as outlined in Table JPBM.9.3.
+If the patient experiences a recurrent episode of Grade 3 hematologic toxicity, then dosing must be suspended (until the toxicity resolves to at least Grade 2) and the dose of blinded study must be reduced by 1 dose level.